-Where a party in the UK has a bilateral arrangement with a party in the EU about which of them will generate and share UTIs, there is no reason why that arrangement should not continue after the Brexit Transition Period.
-Indeed, agreement to do so would be consistent with the CPMI-IOSCO principle of "neutrality" (that UTIs should be globally applicable and the generation of the UTI should not reflect jurisdictional differences).
-Nevertheless, unless they have a contractual arrangement and depending on the terms of that contract, parties in the UK (whether they are generators or receivers of UTIs or both) are free to decide to terminate UTI generation and sharing arrangements with parties in the EU.
-Equally, parties in the EU (whether they are generators or receivers of UTIs or both) are free to decide to terminate UTI generation and sharing arrangements with parties in the UK.
+Where a party in the UK has a bilateral arrangement with a party in the EEA about which of them will generate and share UTIs, there is no reason why that arrangement should not continue after the Brexit Transition Period.
+Indeed, agreement to do so would be consistent with the CPMI-IOSCO principle of "neutrality" (that UTIs should be globally applicable and the generation of the UTI should not reflect jurisdictional differences).30 Nevertheless, unless they have a contractual arrangement and depending on the terms of that contract, parties in the UK (whether they are generators or receivers of UTIs or both) are free to decide to terminate UTI generation and sharing arrangements with parties in the EU.
+Equally, parties in the EEA (whether they are generators or receivers of UTIs or both) are free to decide to terminate UTI generation and sharing arrangements with parties in the UK.
+Where a party decides to terminate UTI generation and sharing arrangements with parties in the UK.
 Where a party decides to terminate a UTI generation and sharing arrangement with a party in the other SFTR jurisdiction, they should provide the other party with as much notice as possible of their decision.